damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > Go to Issues > Board

 Since this is our first time, we have to add a couple columns here to match our workflow.
+These columns are fully-customizable and you can have multiple Issue Boards per project to help your team organize their releases.
 I'll just add the default "To Do" and "Doing" columns.

 > * Add default lists